rhenning/resume/README.md

 That experience left quite an impression, for which I owe a great debt of gratitude to my mentors and colleagues, several of whom have become lifelong friends.

-Since that time I've had the fortunate to work for a number of forward-looking tech organizations with amazing teams spanning varied domains, including Media and Entertainment, Public and Private Cloud, E-commerce, Internet and Data Center Services, Telecommunications, Web and Server Hosting, and Document Intelligence,
+Since that time I've been fortunate to work for a number of forward-looking tech organizations with amazing teams spanning varied domains, including Media and Entertainment, Public and Private Cloud, E-commerce, Internet and Data Center Services, Telecommunications, Web and Server Hosting, and Document Intelligence,